Afeka-DevTools/26b-10142-unittesting-liya-and-yarin/logs/CoPilot.md

 # COPILOT.md

-# Homework 2 – AI Assisted Unit Testing
+# Task 3 – AI Assisted Unit Testing

 This document contains the conversations held with an AI coding assistant while developing the unit tests for `App.java`.

 ---

-# Conversation 1 – Generating Unit Tests

 ## Me